riffrath/hello-world/README.md

 # hello-world
-Some kind of storage I think
+This is some kind of storage I think
+Im so confused.
+Complete computer noob.
+This much computerness is already scaring me...